cognisant/Docs.DevelopmentProcess/README.md

 Each Cognisant project will have a corresponding project in octopus deploy.
 The project will contain a definition of the deployment workflow, usually deploying one or more packages from the TeamCity NuGet feed.

 Each project may also have a number of variables defined.
-Upon deployment, Octopus is capable of replacing placeholder values in config files with the appropriate value for the environment into which the software is being deployed (Test, Production, etc).
+Upon deployment, Octopus is capable of replacing placeholder values in config files with the appropriate value for the environment into which the software is being deployed (Test, Production, etc.).

 For software which is deployed to multiple customers, Octopus supports the concept of "Tenants".
-This allows for example Bath ASU and Pharmaxo to receive the same system, deployed to separate servers and with bespoke configuration variables.
+This allows, for example, Bath ASU and Pharmaxo to receive the same system, deployed to separate servers and with bespoke configuration variables.

 #### Code Style
   - [JavaScript](docs/code-style/javascript.md)